-“We need cold nights and warm days in the 40s so the sap will run,” Steve Holt said during an early morning interview with Reminder Publications on March 1.
+“We need cold nights and warm days in the 40s so the sap will run,” Steve Holt said during an early morning interview with Reminder Publications

 On a shelf adjacent to the register where Julie Holt greets visitors and takes orders, a sign next to the three half gallons of pure maple syrup read “First run of the year … only run so far!
 But there will be more soon!”

 Steve Holt’s dream of building a sugar shack came to fruition more than 12 years ago and by the crowds gathered on this Saturday morning, the word has spread about their hearty breakfasts and signature topping – maple syrup.

 “The blueberry pancakes are delicious,” noted Owen Connor, 8, of Westhampton, who sat patiently awaiting his breakfast with his family.

 His sister, Lily, 5, was also eager to dig into her pancakes and added with a big smile, “We like to take some maple syrup home.”

 The sugar shack sits atop a hillside and once inside, the steam from the sap boiling makes one feel right at home and anxious to hear Steve Holt explain the maple sugaring process.